jaredbranum/rbsh/README.markdown

 Preference is given to ruby methods over shell commands and programs, so if you have a binary named _public_methods_, you'll need to pass it to sh or bash or whatever to get it to run for now.

 Input is limited to a single line by default.
 In order to write Ruby across multiple lines, you must enter multi-line mode.
-To enter multi-line mode, input either 'multi_line' or '#' at the terminal prompt.
-To end multi-line mode and evaluate the Ruby code entered thus far, enter '#' on a line by itself.
+To enter multi-line mode, input either _multi_line_ or _#_ at the terminal prompt.
+To end multi-line mode and evaluate the Ruby code entered thus far, enter _#_ on a line by itself.
 Example:
 <pre>
 $ #